Imran4424/Machine-Learning-Models/README.md

 In Polynomial Regression Model, the relationship between independent(input) variable and dependent(output) variable is not linear.
 Simple and Multiple Linear Regression models are best fit for straight line.
 But when the relationships between independent and dependent variables is better represented by a curve, Polynomial Regression Model is a better choice than previously discussed linear regression models.

+Now a question can in our head, Can you call Polynomial Regresstion Model a Linear Regression Model since the input variables are n-degree polynomials?
+Yes, We can call Polynomial Regression Model a Linear Regression Model since the coefficients are all linear.

 **Mathematical representation of Polynomial Regression Model**

 $$